Alphabet’s earnings miss profit estimates as spending grows

 Led by such ads, Alphabet generated $110.9-billion in full-year revenue, up 23 per cent from 2016 and topping $100-billion for the first time.
 Profit fell 35 per cent to $12.6-billion because of the tax bill and a separate charge last summer for a $2.7-billion European Union antitrust fine, which is under appeal.

+Alphabet is attempting to maintain sales growth through new businesses, experimenting with operating a fleet of self-driving taxis through Waymo and licensing medical technology at Verily.

+Alphabet also said on Thursday that veteran board member John Hennessy took over as chairman the day before from Eric Schmidt, a long-time Google executive who will remain a board member and technical adviser.

-The potential for further regulation on privacy, monopolistic business practices or content vetting is among investors' top concerns about tech companies such as Alphabet, Facebook and Amazon.com Inc that are tapping their unrivaled consumer behavior data to branch beyond their core businesses.
+The potential for further regulation on privacy, monopolistic business practices or content vetting is among investors' top concerns about tech companies such as Alphabet and Amazon.com Inc that are tapping their unrivalled consumer behaviour data to branch beyond their core businesses.

-Alphabet shares gained more than 30 per cent last year, while the S&P 500 jumped 19 per cent.
-But some analysts say the sector is undervalued as billions of dollars in transactions shift to apps and websites from stores and other traditional outlets.

 MKM Partners analyst Rob Sanderson said in a note to clients last month that Google had "the most unrecognized value" of big publicly traded tech companies despite some concerns about regulatory issues.